entaroadun/hnpickup/README.txt

 1.ETL -> 2.DM -> 3.VISUALIZATION

+1.GET THE DATA -> 2.ADD VALUE -> 3.USE IT

-1. ETL = Extract, Transform, Load
+1. ETL = Extract, Transform, Load (GET THE DATA)
-2. DM = Data Mining
+2. DM = Data Mining (ENRICH THE DATA, ADD VALUE)
-3. VISUALISATION (VIEW) = Data presentation in a format that can support decision making process
+3. VISUALISATION = Data presentation in a format that can support decision making process (USE IT, SHOW IT)

 This is how the code is organized.
 You can think of it as a "Hello, World!" data mining web service